AkiAfroo/celesh/README.md

-# celesh: this Code is part of the celestia Bonus Task.- please don't use it in mainnet.
+# celesh: this Code is part of the celestia Bonus Task and do not try to submit as yours.- please don't use it in mainnet.
 * recommended to use this bash script in a fresh linux server (ubuntu/Debian) for **Light Node Only**
 * celesh will create a celeshfolder in your HOME directory where will save and copy some important files from your node as backup